luapower/luapower-all/ui0.md

   Any library that can draw on a BGRA bitmap can work.
-  * changing the text rendering engine requires re-implementing `sync_text_*()` and `draw_text()`, except for the editbox widget which uses [tr]'s selection and cursor objects extensively to select and edit the text, so those would have to be provided too.
+  * changing the text rendering engine requires re-implementing `sync_text_*()` and `draw_text()`, except for the editbox widget which uses [tr0]'s selection and cursor objects extensively to select and edit the text, so those would have to be provided too.
   * changing the native windows library is a bit harder because [nw]'s API is already very high-level and covers a lot of functionality